tweag/capability/README.md

 # capability: effects, extensionally

+A capability is a type class that says explicitly which effects a function is allowed to use.
+The [`mtl`][mtl] works like this too.
+But unlike the `mtl`, this library decouples effects from their implementation.
+What this means in practice:

+- You can implement large sets of capabilities using the efficient [`ReaderT` pattern][readert], rather than a slow monad transformer stack.
+- Capabilities compose well: e.g. it's easy to have multiple reader effects.
+- You can use a writer effect without implementing it as a writer monad (which is known to [leak space][writer-space-leak]).
+- You can reason about effects.
+For instance, if a monad provides a reader effect at type `IORef A`, it also provides a state effect at type `A`

+For more on these, you may want to read the announcement [blog post][blog].

-This library defines a set of standard, reusable *capability type classes*.
-By capability we mean a type class that defines explicitly which effects a function is allowed to use.
-For example the `HasReader` and `HasState` capabilities provide the standard environment and state modification effects, respectively.
+This library is an alternative to the [`mtl`][mtl].
+It defines a set of standard, reusable capability type classes, such as the `HasReader` and `HasState` type classes, which provide the standard reader and state effects, respectively.

-Capability type classes are parameterized by a name (called a *tag*).
+Where `mtl` instances only need to be defined once and for all, capability-style programming has traditionally suffered from verbose
+boilerplate: rote instance definitions for every new implementation of the capability.
+Fortunately GHC 8.6 introduced the [`DerivingVia`][deriving-via] language extension.
+We use it to remove the boilerplate, turning capability-style programming into an appealing alternative to `mtl`-style programming.
+The [`generic-lens`][generic-lens] library is used to access fields of structure in the style of the [`ReaderT` pattern][readert].

+An additional benefit of separating capabilities from their implementation is that they avoid a pitfall of the `mtl`.
+In the `mtl`, two different `MonadState` are disambiguated by their types, which means that it is difficult to have two `MonadState Int` in the same monad stack.
+Capability type classes are parameterized by a name (also known as a *tag*).
 This makes it possible to combine multiple versions of the same capability.
 For example,

 ```haskell
 twoStates :: (HasState "a" Int m, HasState "b" Int m) => m ()
 ```

 Here, the tags `"a"` and `"b"` refer to different state spaces.

-This library is an alternative to [`mtl`][mtl].
-Unlike `mtl`, capability type classes are not tied to a particular implementation.
-Instead, this library provides newtype wrappers that define extensible strategies to derive capability instances in deriving-via clauses using the [`DerivingVia`][deriving-via] language extension introduced in GHC 8.6.

 In summary, compared to the `mtl`: